Home > Interview > “Innovation has Always been Fundamental to Our Practice”

 High-performance glass [PPG Solarban (6 mm Clear REF + 12 Air Gap + 6 mm Clear)] was selected for the façade, which provided a high VLT of 70 and a low u value of 1.5 W/sqm-k.
 In addition, heavy shading with deep pergolas and SS mesh second skin are added.
 Vertical fin elements Vertical fin elements clad in HPL Trespa further cut off incident sun rays clad in HPL Trespa further cut off incident sun rays.

 Acoustics: To ensure recommended indoor sound levels (35db as desired by the client), the design combines 24mm IGU and a well-designed aluminium profile with an EPDM gasket sealer.

-Wind Resistance: Entire façade system is designed for a wind load of 150 kpa.
+Wind Resistance: The entire façade system is designed for a wind load of 150 kpa.

 Fire Safety:Fire stop joint spray is used to prevent the spreading of fire.
-Also, the material used meets LEED requirement for indoor air quality credits.
+Also, the material used meets LEED requirements for indoor air quality credits.

 The building façade uses extensive amounts of glass to harvest maximum daylight.
-Additional elements such as deep steel Pergolas, stainless steel mesh has been aesthetically incorporated as the second skins, to reduce thermal gain.
+Additional elements such as deep steel Pergolas, and stainless steel mesh have been aesthetically incorporated as the second skins, to reduce thermal gain.

 Vertical fin elements downsize the low-angle sun and prevent glare.

-Reinforced concrete form finish wall on the front façade obstructs view into the service areas.
+Reinforced concrete from the finish wall on the front façade obstructs the view into the service areas.

 QUICK FACTS: Project: Lupin R&D Centre Location: Pune Architect: Venkataramanan Associates (VA) Land area: 19 Acres Built-up area: 330,000 sft.
 Project completion: 2016